tpietruszka/rate_limited/README.md

 ## TODOs:
 - improved README and usage examples
-- PyPI package
-- CI - for testing and publishing to PyPI
 - more ready-made API descriptions - incl. batched ones?
 - fix the "interrupt and resume" test in Python 3.11
 ### Nice to have: